 This scenario literature review aims to provide insights into the current state and future trends of the groundwater resources in the Berg catchment.
-The analysis will use a combination of hydrogeological datasets, climate projections, future groundwater development schemes, and socioeconomic trends to develop plausible future scenarios for not only sustaining the groundwater Reserve but estimating the associated allocable groundwater volumes.
+The analysis will use a combination of hydrogeological datasets, climate projections, future groundwater development schemes, water conveyance and treatment systems, and socio-economic trends to develop plausible future scenarios for not only sustaining the groundwater Reserve but estimating the associated allocable groundwater volumes.